defold/doc/docs/en/manuals/collection-proxy.md

 DEBUG:SCRIPT: update() with timestep (dt) 0.016666667535901
 ```

-`update()` is still called 60 times a second, but the "dt" value changes.
-We see that only 1/5 (0.2) of the calls to `update()` will have a "dt" of 1/60 (corresponding to 60 FPS)---the rest is zero.
+`update()` is still called 60 times a second, but the value of `dt` changes.
+We see that only 1/5 (0.2) of the calls to `update()` will have a `dt` of 1/60 (corresponding to 60 FPS)---the rest is zero.
 All physics simulations will also be updated according to that dt and advance only in one fifth of the frames.

 See [`set_time_step`](/ref/collection-proxy#set_time_step) for more details.